ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
-The Example: Exchange Online Query Messages workflow will place results into the Exchange Online Query Results data table which appears on the Exchange Online custom incident tab.
-(See the Install Guide to setup the custom tab.)
+The Example: Exchange Online Query Messages workflow places results into the Exchange Online Query Results data table, which appears on the Exchange Online custom incident tab.
+(See the Installation Guide to configure the custom tab.)

 ![screenshot: fn-exchange-online-query-messages](./screenshots/EXO-query-messages-workflow.png)